 - You are kindly requested to present the enclosed voting card to the receptionist when you attend the meeting. - As provided for in Article 16 of the Company's Articles of Incorporation, a proxy shareholder holding voting rights of the Company may attend the general meeting of shareholders.
-The proxy will be required to present written proof of the appointment. - To conserve natural resources, you are kindly requested to bring this notice of convocation with you to the meeting. - If any revisions are made to the contents of Reference Documents for the General Meeting of Shareholders, Business Report, Consolidated Financial Statements, and Non-Consolidated Financial Statements, the Company will post the altered contents on the Company's website (https://colopl.co.jp).
+The proxy will be required to present written proof of the appointment. - To conserve natural resources, you are kindly requested to bring this notice of convocation with you to the meeting.

+If any revisions are made to the contents of Reference Documents for the General Meeting of Shareholders, Business Report, Consolidated Financial Statements, due Company will post the altered contents on the Company's website (https://colopl.co.jp).
+If any ravisions are mo ade to the contents of Per farance Documents for the General Meeting o f Sharaholdara Rusina oss Danart Consolidated Financia Company's website (h all Statements, and Non-coattps://colopl.co.jp). onsolidated Financial S Statements, the Compar ny will post the altered contents on the